Mohamed Nasheed: Early life

-Parliament
+Early political career

-In 1999, he was elected as a Member of Parliament representing Malé.
-However, he was forced to leave office on a theft charge that the BBC and other international media sources described as politically motivated.
+During the 1999 general election, Nasheed was elected as the member of the People's Majlis representing Malé in 2000.
+However, he was stripped of his seat following a theft charge that the BBC described as politically motivated.
 Six months after Nasheed entered parliament, the government sentenced him to 2 1/2 years exile for taking "government property" from Velaanaage, the state residence of former president Ibrahim Nasir.
-In 2005, the Dhivehi Observer published a leaked 2001 letter from Public Works minister Umar Zahir to Defense minister Anbaree Abdul Sattar.
+He was arrested on 8 October 2001 and was in solitary confinement until 14 October, to go to the hospital to visit his wife who delivered birth.
+He was later taken back to Malé police station, where he was unable to be contacted until 31 October, where he was able to meet a relative for forty-five minutes.
+He was reportedly kept in a cell without natural light.
+He had sent an appeal to the High Court but was not allowed to have a lawyer to represent him to the High Court.
+The appeal was heard in March 2002 but was upheld and he was officially expelled on grounds that he had been absent for more than six months.
+Nasheed was transferred to house arrest in June and was released in August but denied his seat.
+In 2005, the Dhivehi Observer published a leaked 2001 letter from Public Works minister Umar Zahir to Defence minister Anbaree Abdul Sattar.
 The letter confirmed that Nasheed had only taken some old files, considered as scrap for disposal by the government.